SConnolly1886/AWS-Site-to-Site-VPN/README.md

 ![HAVPN](https://user-images.githubusercontent.com/62077185/125100445-1ae04e00-e0a7-11eb-9ee4-b9d3bdc0d7fe.png)

 Setting up a VPN can be complicated at times but AWS tries to simplify the process as much as they can.
-Below you'll see the steps to create a highly available site-to-site VPN connection with Border Gateway Protocal (BGP) dynamic routing.
+Below you'll see the steps to create a highly available site-to-site VPN connection with Border Gateway Protocol (BGP) dynamic routing.

 ### What will be created